miker704/Strife/patches2.md

 - Added a new function that passes in an array of member ids to grant server and channel memberships when inviting members of a group/dm server.
 - Add another backend strife core cable action to parse members that where invited via a dm server in invite to server modal.
 - Added new route to  call the new function to handle inviting multiple members (from a dmServer) at once from the invite to server modal in the server_memberships controller.
+- Edited backend error messages for changing user passwords for when the new passowrd filed is blank.

 ### Front-End Changes